-- Massive amount of Plugins
+- Massive amounts of Plugins

-WordPress is very supportive of people who create content for the blogging platform, and as such, people in the community have developed thousands of various plugins, everything from placing a share button on your page, to optimizing your SEO in each post.
+WordPress is very supportive of people who create content for the blogging platform, and as such, people in the community have developed thousands of various plugins.
+Everything from placing a share button on your page, to optimizing your SEO in each post.
 It’s all there, and it covers the needs of just about any blogger out there.

 - Very, very easy to use

 Most people run screaming for the hills when they hear things like HTML and SEO uttered, but WordPress is fortunately one of the easiest blogging platforms out there.
 When you put it up against the competition, this is the ultimate winner in the user-friendly category.
 In fact, the process of setting it up is so simple; I decided to do a step-by-step guide about it.